 - You would need to study for an MSc or BSc Hons in Environmental Health accredited by the Royal Environmental Health Institute of Scotland (REHIS).

 - In Scotland, the only university to offer the REHIS accredited degree course in Environmental Health is the University of the West of Scotland.
-For entry you will require 4 Highers at BBBB or ABBC including 2 science subjects plus English and Maths at Standard grade level 3, Intermediate 2 or National 5 at C. Higher Biology and Chemistry are preferred.
+For entry you will require 4 Highers at BBBB or ABBC including 2 science subjects plus English and Maths at National 5.
+Higher Biology and Chemistry are preferred.

-- Strathclyde University offers the MSc Environmental Health on a full time and part time basis.
+- The University of Strathclyde offers the MSc Environmental Health Sciences on a full time and part time basis.
 You would require a first or second class Honours degree in a relevant life science or engineering discipline.

 - After you have your BSc or MSc, you would complete a 1-year training programme with a local authority.
 This can be completed with an employer during university holidays over 4 years.
 You would then be eligible to register with REHIS and receive a copy of the Practical Training Manual.

 - You will be required to keep a training record, including a portfolio of evidence, detailing your practical work.